pcaston/OpenPeerPower.github.io/source/_integrations/time_date.markdown

 ---
 title: Time & Date
-description: Instructions on how to integrate the time and the date within Home Assistant.
+description: Instructions on how to integrate the time and the date within Open Peer Power.
 ha_category:
   - Calendar
 ha_iot_class: Local Push